eddy20001118/Skoll-2019/README.md

 # FRC Skoll-2019 project
 This is Skoll-2019 project using ROS to help navigate in autonomous period.
 This project only aims to be deployed on roborio.
 All ROS navigation packages(code) are not uploaded yet, I will create a new repository to show them later this year.
 In this project, rosjava is used for creating a communication between Roborio and ROS(typically running on raspberry pi or jetson).
-In "ROS" folder, explore the source code through the order: *executor - node(-template file) - publisher(-template file)/subscriber.* If you want to explore how to use this class, go to "Navigation.java" in "commands/DriveCommand" folder, this will give you a brief example.
+If you want to explore how to use rosjava, go to "Navigation.java" in "commands/DriveCommand" folder, this will give you a brief example.
+I will add wiki in early 2019.

 It is important to aware that: